Abhijeet-Santhosh/Pizza-House-Sales-Report-/README.md

 ## ⚖️ Data Ethics Overview
 - This dataset is **synthetic and purely for educational purposes**.
 - No personal or sensitive information is included.
 - The analysis and results comply with ethical data handling and visualization practices, ensuring clarity, transparency, and fairness in representation.
+- No personal or sensitive information is included.
+- The analysis and results comply with ethical data handling and visualization practices, ensuring clarity, transparency, and fairness in representation.